+The Company forms part of the Consumer Credit Division ('CCD') of Provident Financial plc.
 In November 2020, the Group communicated its intention to initiate an operational review of CCD.
-In response to evolving customer demand, changing home credit market dynamics and the desire to focus on larger market segments, on 10 May 2021 the Group announced its intention to withdraw from the home credit and high cost short term credit markets entirely and move to a managed wind-down.
-Lending to customers ceased on 10 May 2021 and any remaining balances in relation to customer receivables in CCD were written off at the end of 2021 as no further collections activity was being performed, following which CCD ceased to trade.
+In response to evolving customer demand, changing home credit market dynamics and the desire to focus on larger market segments, on 10 May 2021 the Group announced its intention to withdraw from the home credit and high cost short term credit markets entirely and move to a managed wind down.
+Lending to customers ceased on 10 May 2021 and any remaining balances in relation to customer receivables were written off prior to the end of 2021 as no further collections activity was being performed, following which the Company ceased to trade.
 Further details are provided on page 8.